flybywiresim/docs/docs/fbw-a32nx/feature-guides/web-mcdu.md

 Changes done in the MCDU Web Interface will be reflected immediately in the cockpit and vice versa.
 Any change in the cockpit will be immediately shown in the MCDU Web Interface.

 If you want only the MCDU display to be shown then tap on the top-most part of the MCDU display.
-To return to full MCDU view tap anywhere on the display.
+To return to the full MCDU view tap anywhere on the display.

 If you want to start with only the MCDU display visible then add "/fullscreen" to the url.